duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 - ### options `object`

-    Allows you to explicitly disable or enable features of a template, as well as specify any sub-templates when applicable (e.g. the `content` feature of the `'info'` template).
+    Allows you to explicitly disable or enable features of a template, as well as specify any sub-templates when applicable (e.g., the `content` feature of the `'info'` template).
 Depending on the templates being used, the features will vary.
 For example, the `'info'` template doesn't have a `brand` feature, so attempting to enable or disable that feature will have no effect.

     ### Tile Variants